 Use a light grip on the steering wheel or levers; push the pedals from the hips, back and shoulders, with relaxed arms.
 This will allow you to steer smoothly and keep a straight line.

 VicRoads Log Book

 With the help of VicRoads, an optional Log Book has been prepared for students to record their training and preparation.

-Find the VicRoads Log Book under 'School Zone' of the website.
+Find the VicRoads Log Book in School Zone

 VicRoads Participant Licence